aphasmayra/Sashiko-Pattern-Finder/README.md

 ## Who maintains and contributes to the project
 The project was created by me and will be adapted to feature more patterns in the future.

-I've realized that I need to use localStorage to make the user experience better.
-Will do that soon!

 Any help making the code cleaner and faster is appreciated!